prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 **Fee Recipient** is a feature that addresses this.
 With Fee Recipient configured, validators will receive a portion of transaction fees when proposing blocks.

-This document shows you how to configure Fee Recipient on your validator client instance.
+This document shows you how to configure a custom address to receive transaction fees using your Prysm validator client software.

 :::tip Post-Merge
 This feature will activate after [The Merge](https://ethereum.org/en/upgrades/merge/).